 The Inventor may appeal to the Provost regarding actions taken by the Vice Provost for Research.
 Grounds for appeal include failure of the Vice Provost for Research to:

-- follow and fulfill this Policy;
+- follow and fulfill this Policy

-- determine correctly whether or not an Invention is the product of University Work.
+- determine correctly whether or not an Invention is the product of University Work

-The Inventor shall submit the appeal to the Provost, who shall confirm that the Inventor has made a reasonable effort to resolve the complaint with the Vice Provost for Research and that the substance of appeal is arguably proper and made in good faith.
+The Inventor shall submit the appeal to the Provost, who shall confirm that the Inventor has made a reasonable effort to resolve the complaint with the Vice Provost for Research and that the substance of the appeal is arguably proper and made in good faith.
 Proceedings shall be informal, but all parties shall have adequate notice and opportunity to be heard.
 After hearing all relevant testimony, the Provost shall decide the merits of the Inventor's grievance and direct the Vice Provost for Research on appropriate subsequent actions to be taken in the matter.

 F. Distribution of Revenue